PlatformAwareProgramming/CloudClusters.jl/README.md

 * __threadlevel__::```String```
 * __mpiflags__::```String```

-The last set of configuration parameters are dependent on the IaaS provider selected by __@resolve__.
+The last set of configuration parameters depends on the IaaS provider selected through __@resolve__.
 For AWS EC2, they are:
 * __imageid__::```String```
 * __subnet_id__::```String```
 * __placement_group__::```String```